orz-forks/cryfs-web-next/frontend/pages/comparison.md

 CryFS follows established security standards and is the only tool in this list that works well together with Dropbox and is secure.
 As opposed to VeraCrypt, it keeps its data in small encrypted blocks and changing a small file results in only a small amount of data to be re-uploaded.
-As opposed to EncFS and eCryptfs, it doesn't only encrypt your file contents, but also file sizes, file metadata and directory structure.
+As opposed to gocryptfs, EncFS and eCryptfs, it doesn't only encrypt your file contents, but also file sizes, file metadata and directory structure.
 More information on how this is achieved can be found <Link href="/howitworks"><a>here</a></Link>.
 The security of CryFS has been proven in a [master's thesis](/cryfs_mathesis.pdf) in 2015.
 As far as we know, CryFS is the only solution in this list for which this has been done.

-CryFS offers confidentiality of your data, but as of today only a basic level of integrity.
-It prevents hackers from introducing new content into your files or adding new files or deleting files, but it doesn't prevent attackers from rolling back your files or directories to a previous valid version.
-This is planned for future versions.
-Nevertheless, even the current implementation offers better integrity than the other tools listed here.
+CryFS offers confidentiality and, since version 0.10, also integrity of your data.
+This means, attackers cannot read your files, file sizes or directory structure, and also prevents attackers from modifying any of that.
 The main drawback of CryFS is that it is relatively new.
 The current version is not considered stable yet by the developers and if you decide to use it, regular backups are strongly recommended.
-However, there are no reported cases of problems or data losses so far.
+It has gotten quite a bit more stable recently though and is successfully used in a lot of settings already.

 </Col>
 </Row>